AhmedAmgadElsharkawy/AhmedAmgadElsharkawy/README.md

 ## 🚀 About Me
-I'm a Systems and Biomedical Engineering Student @Faculty of Engineering-Cairo University interested in Software Development and problem-solving.
+I'm a Systems and Biomedical Engineering Student @Faculty of Engineering-Cairo University interested in Software Development and Problem-Solving.

 ## ⚡ Skills